sect0r-cybersec/MagicSample/README.md

 - `Vocals_120BPM.WAV` (whole acapella file)
 - `Other_001_120BPM_A3.WAV`

-**Note**: Pitch information uses Scientific Pitch Notation (SPN) and is only included when pitch detection is enabled and successful.
+**Note**: Dominant frequency information uses Scientific Pitch Notation (SPN) and is only included when dominant frequency detection is enabled and successful.

 ## Installation Issues?